bcgov/onroutebc/database/mssql/scripts/versions/README.md

 ### Version 69:
 - Include support for synchronizing TPS accounts to ORBC
-  - Create tps.ORBC_TPS_MIGRATED_CREDIT_ACCOUNTS table to store account numbers, owner, and status
+  - Create tps.ORBC_TPS_MIGRATED_CREDIT_ACCOUNT table to store account numbers, owner, and status
-  - Create tps.ORBC_TPS_MIGRATED_CREDIT_USERS table to store clients permitted to use the account
+  - Create tps.ORBC_TPS_MIGRATED_CREDIT_USER table to store clients permitted to use the account
-  - Create tps.ORBC_TPS_UNPOSTED_CREDIT_TOTAL table to store amounts not yet posted to GARMS
+  - Create tps.ORBC_TPS_MIGRATED_CREDIT_STATUS table to store amounts not yet posted to GARMS and account status
   - Add 2 new credit account activity types to permit.ORBC_CREDIT_ACCOUNT_ACTIVITY_TYPE:
     - MIGRATED to indicate an account was migrated from TPS
     - VERIFIED to indicate that staff have verified the company account with the client in ORBC